Ted Mosby, Architect

-"Ted Mosby: Architect" is the fourth episode in the second season of the television series How I Met Your Mother.
-It originally aired on October 9, 2006.
+"Ted Mosby, Architect" is the fourth episode in the second season of the television series How I Met Your Mother.
+It originally aired on October 9, 2006 on CBS.

 Plot

 After Ted and Robin have their first fight as a couple, Ted meets Marshall and Barney at MacLaren's while Robin meets Lily in a nail salon.
-At work that day, Ted's boss unveiled a design for a skyscraper which is remarkably phallic, but when he tried to tell Robin about it, she said that she did not want to hear about his job because it is uninteresting compared to hers.
-She went on to say that one of his favorite films, Field of Dreams, is stupid, which also upset him.
-Lily explains to Robin that even if she is not interested in Ted's work, listening is still an important part of an relationship.
+At work that day, Ted's boss unveiled a design for a skyscraper which is remarkably phallic, but when he tried to tell Robin about it, she said that she did not want to hear about his job because it is dull compared to hers.
+She said that one of his favorite films, Field of Dreams, is stupid, which also upset him.
+Lily explains to Robin that listening is essential to an relationship even if she is uninterested in Ted's work.
 Marshall asks Ted to join him at a law school party, but Ted has to return to work.
-Barney tells him that his job is not boring: women think that architects are hot and Ted just needs to present his career with the right attitude.
+Barney tells him that his job is not dull: women think that architects are hot, and Ted needs to present his career with the right attitude.
 As the three leave for their evening plans, Ted approaches a woman at the bar and asks her what she thinks about architects.
-She tells them that she thinks that architects are sexy, and they begin chatting.
+She tells them she thinks architects are sexy, and they begin chatting.

 Robin heads to the bar with Lily to apologize to Ted, but he is not there.
 Robin asks the bartender about Ted, and a woman at the bar tells her that he left with her friend to go to Marshall's law school party.
-Robin is calm, happy that Ted found someone to talk to about architecture so that she does not have to hear it.
+Robin is calm and happy that Ted found someone to talk to about architecture so she does not have to hear it.
 Lily can't believe that Robin is not jealous that Ted is hitting on other women.
-Robin says that she is picturing the other woman as unattractive, but when her friend says that she is a kickboxing instructor and looks great, Robin decides to go to the party to check on Ted.
+Robin says she is picturing the other woman as unattractive, but when her friend says she is a kickboxing instructor and looks excellent, Robin decides to go to the party to check on Ted.
 Lily and Robin go to the law school party and ask around for Ted.
-The party's host, Brad, speaks reverently of Ted Mosby the Architect, but says that he left with his date and Marshall to go dancing at a club.
-Upset that Ted, who hates clubs, would go dancing with another woman, Robin tries to call him to apologize.
+The party's host, Brad, speaks reverently of Ted Mosby, the Architect, but says he left with his date and Marshall to dance at a club.
+Upset that Ted, who hates clubs, would dance with another woman, Robin tries calling him to apologize.
 When Ted does not answer his phone, Robin calls Marshall, who tells her that Ted is at work.
 Shocked that Marshall lied to her, Robin realizes that Ted is cheating on her.